 SATEL Oy is a Finnish electronics and telecommunications company specialising in the design and manufacture of wireless data communication products.
-SATEL designs, manufactures and sells radio modems intended for use in applications ranging from data transfer to alarm relay systems.
 End users of SATEL products include both public organisations and private individuals.

-SATEL Oy is the leading European manufacturer of radio modems.
 SATEL radio modems have been certified in most European countries and also in many non-European countries.

-SATELLINE-M3-TR1 is a versatile transceiver radio modem module that provides a compact and flexible solution for many different wireless applications.
+SATELLINE-EASy, SATEL Compact-Proof and EASy-Proof are a versatile transceiver radio modems that provides a compact and flexible solution for many different wireless applications.
 The key features include:

-- 330-420 / 403-473 MHz frequency range 90 / 70 MHz wide tuning range enables two radio modems in the stock and all the channels available

-- User selectable channel spacing 12.5 / 20 / 25 kHz

-- Compatible with the widely used SATELLINE-EASy radio modem family

-- Compatible also with Pacific Crest-4FSK/GMSK/FST or TRIMTALK450s protocols

-- Half duplex radio data transfer

-- Over-the-air data rate:

-- o 9600 bps @ 12.5 kHz channel spacing

-- o 9600 bps @ 20 kHz channel spacing

-- o 19200 bps @ 25 kHz channel spacing

-- Small current consumption, sleep modes

-- Power level of the transmitter 100 mW...1 W

-- RS-232 / RS422 / LVTTL / TTL serial interface at 300...38400 bps data rates

-- Routing/repeater functions

-- Error correction (FEC)

-- External command language (SL commands)

-- OEM versions available
+- 330-473 MHz frequency range - User selectable channel spacing 12.5 / 20 / 25 kHz - Compatible with the widely used SATELLINE-3AS radio modem family - Compatible also with Pacific Crest-4FSK/GMSK/FST or TRIMTALK450s protocols - Half duplex radio data transfer - Over-the-air data rate with SATELLINE-3AS compatibility option (4FSK radio modulation): - 9600 bps @ 12.5 / 20 kHz channel spacing - o 19200 bps @ 25 kHz channel spacing - Small current consumption, sleep modes - Power level of the transmitter 100 mW...1 W - RS-232 / RS422 serial interface at 300...38400 bps data rates (SATEL Compact-Proof and EASy-Proof are only available with RS-232) - LCD display and 4 push buttons (models with display) - Easy configuration, no need to use external terminal to change the basic settings - Monitoring of the signal (RSSI) or noise level and the voltage of the power supply - $\circ\quad$ LCD is a useful tool in testing the radio connection - LED indicators show the status of the interface signals. - Routing/repeater functions - Error correction (FEC) - External command language (SL commands) - SATEL Compact-Proof is in an IP67 classified housing, available also with a battery - SATEL EASy-Proof is in an IP69K classified housing.
+SATEL EASy-Proof meets the IP classification rating according to correctly assembled and connected mating connector in the device Deutsch connector.
+See details from the connector manufacturer's datasheet

-SATELLINE-M3-TR1 869 is a frequency band variant targeted especially to the license free 869.4125...869.6375 MHz band in Europe.
+SATELLINE-EASy 869 and SATEL Compact-Proof (using 869 MHz frequency range) are a frequency band variants targeted especially to the license free 869.400...870 MHz band in Europe.

-SATEL Configuration Manager is the recommended PC software for configuring SATELLINE-M3-TR1 and SATELLINE-M3-TR1 869 radio modems, although basic settings can be modified by using almost any terminal program.
+SATEL Configuration Manager is the recommended PC software for configuring these radio modems, although basic settings can be modified by using almost any terminal program.
 Alternatively, SATERM PC software can be used - it is the tool for designing and configuring the systems that utilize the Message routing features.